olivergg/autoclean-k8s/README.md

 ## Overview

-This tool helps maintain clean Kubernetes clusters by automatically removing resources (deployments, statefulsets, services, ingresses) that were created for Git branches that no longer exist.
+This tool helps maintain clean Kubernetes clusters by automatically (it could be used from a CI pipeline) removing resources (deployments, statefulsets, services, ingresses) that were created for Git branches that no longer exist.

 It works by:
 1. Checking Git repositories for existing branches
 2. Comparing with deployed resources in Kubernetes
-3. Cleaning up resources that correspond to deleted branches
+3. Cleaning up resources that correspond to deleted branches (assuming proper annotations and labels have already bean set on kubernetes resources)

 ## Prerequisites